 If you’ve got a short list of art supplies oil to keep available for your kiddos oil pastels should make the cut.
 They’re cheap, crazy vibrant, and can be used in dozens of ways!
 This oil pastel painting technique, however, is a new one on my radar and it’s the perfect way to introduce kids to blending oil pastels and creating smooth color transitions!

-Choosing oil pastels….
+Choosing oil pastels for kids….

 I would suggest starting with simple shapes, an abstract design, or a very basic still life.
 Draw shapes full of color and let these shapes overlap.
-It’s okay if colors begin to blend together.
+It’s okay if the oil pastel colors begin to blend together.
 It is even okay if bright colors mix with other bright colors and make muddy colors.
 We’re just playing here but this technique could be applied in so many different instances.

 The baby oil does make the paper a little, well, oily.
 (Obvious, right?)
 But by later that day the oil had absorbed or evaporated or some other semi scientific process.
 Either way, it was not an oily mess as one might predict.

 Blending oil pastels……

 Adding oil to pastels allows colors to mix.
 This is a sweet way to explore color mixing and practice learning how to blend colors to create a smooth transition from one color to the next.

 When your kiddo is done mixing add an extra layer of magic with a watercolor wash.
 Because of the high wax content of the pastel crayons they “resist” watercolor.
 You can just paint over all your amazing mixed up colors and the watercolors fill in the nooks and crannies.

 The other thing I love about doing this watercolor wash is it teaches kids to address their entire working space when creating artwork.
 The background or the negative adds to a composition too.